 – Seattle-Tacoma International Airport (SEA)

 This app is a no brainer for international travelers who do not have their Global Entry clearance (which we highly recommend and there are several credit cards that reimburse the cost).
 It is great to see MSP moving in the right direction with all the negative press related to airport waiting times.
 The U.S. Customs and Border Protection agency have committed to having this service rolled out to 20 international airports around the country before the end of the year.
-This app is a game changer, and I recently included it in a list of my top 10 favorite travel apps.
-It’s free, so there is no excuse not to download the app.
+This app is a game changer, and it’s free, so there is no excuse not to download the app.

 Have you used the Mobile Passport app upon arrival back in the United States?
 Tell us about your experience in the comments below!